-Background: This Strategic Initiative was first introduced by the City Commission in June, 2010 at a Strategic Planning Retreat.
-The Initiative was later adopted and added to the Strategic Plan on August 5, 2010.
+Background: This Strategic Initiative was first introduced by the City Commission in December, 2006 at the Strategic Planning Retreat.
+The Initiative was later adopted and added to the Strategic Plan on February 12, 2007.
+In October 2012, this was moved from 5.1 to 6.3.